Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Properness

+In the setting of Lemma~\ref{proper} consider the sequence of $\tilde M(g_i)$ embedded to $\H^3$ equivariantly with respect to the holonomy maps $\rho_i$.
+There exists a connected component of $\pt\tilde M(g_i)$ that is invariant with respect to $\rho_i|_{\im(\nu)}$.
+The dual surface to this component is an embedding $\phi_i: D \ra \dS^3$.
+We first study what happens with this sequence of embeddings provided that the induced metrics converge (which are the dual metrics for the respective components of $\pt \tilde M(g_i)$).
+We now focus on the restrictions of $d_i$ and $d$ to $S$, so for the moment we perceive them as elements of $\mc D(S, W)$.

-In the setting of Lemma~\ref{proper} we have a sequence of isometric embeddings $\phi_i: (D_j, d^*_i) \rightarrow \dS^3$.
-Due to Lemma~\ref{fintriang}, there are only finitely many triangulations realized by metrics $d^*_i$.
-By passing to a subsequence, we may assume that there is a triangulation $\mathcal T$ realized by all $d^*_i$ such that its lift to $D_j$ is a face triangulation of all $\phi_i(D_j)$.
-Note that the lift of $\mathcal T$ to $D_j$ is a simplicial complex and all $\phi_i$ are $\mathcal T$-regular.
+Due to Lemma~\ref{fintriang}, there are only finitely many triangulations $\mc T$ such that one of $d_i$ is $\mc T$-triangulable.
+By passing to a subsequence, we may assume that there is a triangulation $\mathcal T$ such that its lift to $D $ is a face triangulation of all $\phi_i(D )$, particularly all $d_i$ are $\mc T$-triangulable.
+Note that the lift of $\mathcal T$ to $D $ is a simplicial complex and all $\phi_i$ are $\mathcal T$-regular.

-\begin{lm} After possibly composing each $\phi_i$ with an isometry $\eta_i$ of $\dS^3$ and passing to a subsequence, $\phi_i$ converge to a $\mathcal T$-regular embedding $\phi: (D_j, d^*) \rightarrow \dS^3$. \end{lm}
+\begin{lm} After possibly composing each $\phi_i$ with an isometry $\eta_i$ of $\dS^3$ and passing to a subsequence, $\phi_i$ converge to a $\mathcal T$-regular embedding $\phi: (D , d) \rightarrow \dS^3$. \end{lm}